 Yoga combines physical postures, breathing techniques, meditation, and relaxation.
 Yoga for veterans with PTSD has significantly reduced natural biological arousals, such as escalations in blood pressure or increased heart rates, by improving overall body regulation and awareness.
 The emphasis is on bridging mind and body connections while also helping forge a sense of safe community that empowers their recoveries.

 “For me, yoga did what mental health and counseling was unable to do,” Jessica shared.
 “Yoga helped me get back in touch with the safety of my body and taught me how to be in my body.
 Yoga helped me access my feelings, which were terrifying, but I felt better.
 Every time I went to yoga, I was breathing, and I was still, and I was quiet, and I started crying a little bit.
 It terrified me, but it felt better.
 I was like, ‘Oh, there’s something here.’”

 Jessica combined two of her passions – helping veterans and holistic healing – into a stable career as a yoga teacher at a VA hospital.
 Focusing on the military community, Jessica has taught groups of veterans, active-duty service members, and family members at various bases.
-She believes they deserve to have a semblance of peace and stillness for their service and sacrifice.
+She believes they deserve to have peace and stillness for their service and sacrifice.